tuobangli/24hours/README.md

-don't sent application of internship for Doudna's lab
+already sent application of internship for Doudna's lab, waiting for reply

-10
+12